sanketghadage2004/Django_Project_E-commerce-web/README.md

 • Razorpay is used for payment gateway integration,
 • User registration, Log In & Logout with Authentication
 • Django admin panel customisation,
-• DRF use in Registration and Login, Logout
+• DRF use in Registration and Login, product, product category , cart, checkout
 • Fully Responsive website you can use in mobile as well as tablet